 The session governs a particular congregation.
 It is made up of elders elected by the congregation, plus all the installed pastors on the staff, including pastors, co-pastors, and associate pastors.
 (G-10.0101)

-Being an Elder is a calling.
-Sometimes we think of serving on the session of our churches as “taking our turn on the board.”
-Although we responded to a nominating committee’s invitation, God was behind it.
-Being a ruling elder is a ministry to which we are ordained.
-Ruling elders (and deacons) answer the same questions at ordination as teaching elders (ministers) answer, except those questions specifically related to the duties of the ministry.
-Ordination is for life, even though terms on the session are limited.
-When a ruling elder is not serving on the session, he or she is still eligible to perform many of the functions of the ministry, such as being the clerk, assisting in the administration of the sacraments or being a commissioner to one of the more inclusive councils.
+Serving as an Elder is a divine calling.
+While we might initially view participation on the church session as "taking our turn on the board," it's essential to recognize that our response to a nominating committee's invitation is guided by God.
+The role of a ruling elder is a ministry to which we are ordained.
+During the ordination process, ruling elders (and deacons) address the same questions as teaching elders (ministers), excluding those specifically related to the duties of the ministry.
+Ordination is a lifelong commitment, even though terms on the session are finite.
+When not actively serving on the session, a ruling elder remains eligible to fulfill various ministerial functions, such as serving as the clerk, assisting in sacrament administration, or acting as a commissioner to broader councils.

 There are four councils, or governing levels, in the Presbyterian Church (U.S.A.).
-The session is the council of the congregation.
-The congregation elects the persons who serve on its session.
-There is a moderator or co-moderators and the ruling elders elected for specific terms.
-The presbytery is all the congregations and teaching elders within a certain district (G-3.0301).
-The synod is a specific geographic area with at least three presbyteries (G-3.0401).
-The General Assembly is the council of the whole church (G-3.0501).
-When presbyteries, synods or the General Assembly meet as deliberative bodies they are composed of commissioners who are ruling elders and teaching elders in numbers as nearly equal as possible.
+The session functions as the governing council of the congregation, and its members are elected by the congregation itself.
+The session includes a moderator or co-moderators and ruling elders, each serving for specified terms.
+The presbytery encompasses all the congregations and teaching elders in a designated district (G-3.0301).
+A synod represents a specific geographic area with a minimum of three presbyteries (G-3.0401).
+The General Assembly serves as the governing body for the entire church (G-3.0501).
+When these entities convene as deliberative bodies, they consist of commissioners, comprising both ruling elders and teaching elders in as balanced a number as possible.

 Presbyters are commissioners, not delegates.
-Whether we are serving on our congregation’s session or as a commissioner to presbytery, synod, or General Assembly, we seek to “find and represent the will of Christ,” (F-3.0204) not those who elected us.
-While their opinions and positions inform us, they do not bind us.
-When we gather together we pray for the guidance of the Holy Spirit, listen to discussion and debate and vote as we are led by the Spirit.
+Whether we're engaged in serving on our congregation's session or acting as a commissioner for presbytery, synod, or the General Assembly, our aim is to "find and represent the will of Christ" (F-3.0204), not merely the preferences of those who elected us.
+While we consider their opinions and stances, they do not restrict us.
+In our collective gatherings, we join in prayer for the guidance of the Holy Spirit, actively listen, engage in discussions and debates, and cast our votes in accordance with the leading of the Spirit.

 When presbyters are gathered as deliberative bodies, decisions are made by voting.
 After opportunity for discussion and discernment, “a majority shall govern” (F-3.0205).
 We use the most recent edition of “Robert’s Rules of Order, Newly Revised” (RRONR) as our parliamentary authority (G-3.0105).
 RRONR is a tool that helps us determine the will of the body.
 It should never be used as a means of exercising power at the exclusion of fairness.
 We can understand this by keeping in mind three parliamentary principles which are identified in Marianne Wolfe’s booklet, “Parliamentary Procedures in the Presbyterian Church (U.S.A.)”: